FALLACY 1: CONTEMPORARY APPROACHES

 What it is for an argument to seem valid?
 The term ‘seems’ looks like a psychological one, and has often been passed over by logicians, confirmed in the belief that the study of fallacies does not concern them.
 (Id.., p.
 253)

 Following Frege, mathematicians have de-psychologized logic.
 Axiomatized logic is no longer a theory of thought.
 From this point of view, truth is one, and if error is multiple, it is precisely because it is related to psychology.
 There is no logical theory of error.
-In short, a fallacious argument is an argument or argument that seems valid to a negligent or untrained reader; it is the reader who has a problem.
+In short, a fallacious argument is an argument or reasoning that seems valid to a careless or untrained reader; it is the reader who has a problem.

 Assumptions, principles, and ways of looking at things are sometimes called fallacies.
 Philosophers have spoken of the naturalistic fallacy, the genetic fallacy, the pathetic fallacy, the fallacy of misplaced concreteness, the descriptive fallacy, the intentional fallacy, the affective fallacy, and many more.
 And outside of philosophy, we also hear sophisticated people using the term ‘fallacy’ to characterize things which are neither arguments nor substitutes for arguments.
 For example, the China expert Philip Kuhn speaks of the hardware fallacy.
 This, according to him, is the mistaken assumption common among Chinese intellectuals that China can import Western science and technology without importing with it Western (i.e., decadent) values as well.
-(Fogelin, Duggan 1987, p.
-255-256)
+(Fogelin, Duggan 1987, pp. 255-256)

 3. Lists of fallacies